 Knowing that many people are searching for the services they need through social media platforms, you should be able to invest in a strong social presence.

-For this, you will need to create professional social media pages and share content that demonstrates your knowledge and experience in web design.
+For this, you will need to create professional social media pages and share content demonstrating your web design knowledge and experience.

 If you have money to spend, consider starting a social media ads campaign that targets ideal clients so you will always have a steady stream of web design leads.

 Starting a web design business isn’t easy, but it also doesn’t need to be difficult.
-You only need to follow these simple tips to setting up a thriving web design service.
+You only need to follow these simple tips to establish a thriving web design service.
 Also, don't forget to share your valuable opinion in the comment section below.